Yahoo says one billion accounts exposed in newly discovered security breach

 It said it had not yet identified the intrusion that led to the massive data theft and noted that payment-card data and bank account information were not stored in the system the company believes was affected.

 Yahoo said it discovered the breach while reviewing data provided to the company by law enforcement.
-FireEye Inc’s (FEYE.O) Mandiant unit and Aon Plc's (AON.N) Stroz Friedberg are assisting in the investigation, the Yahoo spokesman told Reuters.
+FireEye Inc’s Mandiant unit and Aon Plc's Stroz Friedberg are assisting in the investigation, the Yahoo spokesman told Reuters.

-The breach is the latest setback for Yahoo, an internet pioneer that has fallen on hard times in recent years after being eclipsed by younger, fast-growing rivals including Alphabet Inc's (GOOGL.O) Google and Facebook Inc (FB.O).
+The breach is the latest setback for Yahoo, an internet pioneer that has fallen on hard times in recent years after being eclipsed by younger, fast-growing rivals including Alphabet Inc's Google and Facebook Inc.

 Hours before it announced the breach on Wednesday, executives with Google, Facebook and other large U.S. technology companies met with President-elect Donald Trump in New York.
 Reflecting its diminished stature, Yahoo was not invited to the summit, according to people familiar with the meeting.